Monthly: November 2010

 by

-Biological psychiatry is currently facing pervasive challenges to its hegemony.
+Me in today’s Overland Journal blog, on the crisis in psychiatry: Biological psychiatry is currently facing pervasive challenges to its hegemony.
 Mental illness has gained massive recognition and medical treatments for such disorders are virtually ubiquitous.
-At the same time, the field is beset by scandals around kickbacks from drug companies, embroiled in divisive arguments over its diagnostic bible (the DSM-V) and finding it ever harder to provide conclusive scientific proof of its effectiveness.
-The psychiatric profession is facing a crisis of confidence bigger than at the height of the antipsychiatry movements of the 1960s and 70s.
+At the same time, the field is beset by scandals around kickbacks from drug companies, embroiled in divisive arguments over its […]

-Filed Under: health, psychiatry
+Filed under: health, psychiatry

 07 Nov